 Chateau Montblanc, Private Swimming Pool, 7 Bedrooms

-Chateau with 7 bedrooms, 3 bathrooms and swimming pool in Herault, France
+Chateau with 7 bedrooms, 3 bathrooms and swimming pool in Herault, the South of France

 Booking cost: £0.00

 From £2,150 per week

 Chateau to rent in Herault, the South of France

 Chateau overview - owner's description

 Character property with swimming pool, sleeps up to 13 in 7 bedrooms.
 In the heart of a typical Languedocian village near Beziers and less than half an hour from Mediterranean beaches.
 Internet